 Goes tight?
 There are plenty of tech talks below.
-Take a rest, make a cup of tea.
+Take a rest, and make a cup of tea.

 Let’s get back to our imaginary string.
 Now imagine a more extravagant picture.
 We attached a pencil to the middle of the string, and it moves up and down along with the vibration of the string.
 And a paper roll is moving behind this pencil.
-It turns out when you pluck the string, the pencil will draw a line.
+It turns out that when you pluck the string, the pencil will draw a line.
 This line is the waveform.

 Waveform (or wave shape) is a graphic representation of an object’s vibration, which is needed to reproduce the sound.
 Not some abstract thing, but a specific visual graph of this particular sound.

 In such a way, what sound we hear depends on the waveform.
 By hearing we perceive it as a timbre.